 Thinking about the title of Ahmed’s book, what does “living a feminist life” mean to you?

-Kailey: For me, living as a feminist isn’t so much like a checklist of things I have to do or conversation I have to have, so much as a mindset that adapts to my own living circumstances.
+Kailey: For me, living as a feminist isn’t so much a checklist of things I have to do or conversation I have to have as it is a mindset that adapts to my own living circumstances.
 When I was getting my masters degree in gender studies, living with queer feminists, it was easy to push my feminism into every part of my life, and use what I was learning to push the boundaries of what I was comfortable with in my life.

 Now, after my master’s degree, I’m living with my parents, and three of my five brothers.
 My feminism has taken a different shape inside me, for the sake of ‘keeping the peace’ with the rest of my family.
 I learned quite quickly after coming home that I wouldn’t be able to handle living here with my father unless I bit my tongue.
 Our relationship relies on me keeping my criticisms quiet, and just accepting my father’s because he won’t do the same for me.
 It’s become a kind of challenge: how can I speak to my family or my coworkers about the inequalities they are propagating?
 How can I make a point about the wrongs I see without alienating the people around me?
 As a result, I’ve become sort of alienated from my own values and beliefs, and have been making more and more compromises regarding them.
 It’s sad, and I often feel like a bit of a “sell out” for choosing the easier path, but I hope it’s not forever.
 I hope I can recapture my unapologetic feminism someday soon.